dylan-chong/gprq/README.md

 # Compatibility

-Currently only fully supports MacOS (pasting from clipboard will only work on Mac).
+Currently only fully supports MacOS (pasting from clipboard will work on Mac and Linux with X11 (need testers)).
-Otherwise it should :tm: work on any Unix OS.
+Excluding this, it should :tm: work on any Unix OS (including WSL).

 Opening in the browser uses the python3 [`webbrowser` module](https://docs.python.org/3/library/webbrowser.html).